 Represented national bank in lender liability litigation brought by more than 70 plaintiffs arising from failed real estate development in the North Carolina mountains.
 The court dismissed all claims brought by plaintiffs and awarded monetary damages in favor of lender on counterclaims.
 Result affirmed on appeal.

 Obtained dismissal of lawsuit alleging fraud against hedge fund filed in the Southern District of New York.
-Dismissal was argued before, and affirmed by, the U.S. Second Circuit Court of Appeals.
+Dismissal was argued before, and affirmed by, the U.S. Court of Appeals for the Second Circuit.

 Successfully defended Wachovia Corporation (now Wells Fargo) and directors against a suit seeking injunctive relief in connection with the Wachovia/Wells Fargo merger.